Is your church prepared to apply for a loan?

 Share

-God has blessed you and your church family with many, many gifts.
-You’ve been good stewards of those blessings, but the world isn’t the same as it used to be.
-Growth is expensive and requires you to have good financial partners who will help guide you through the challenges of that growth.
+Your faith community has been blessed with many, many gifts bestowed upon it.
+As good stewards of those blessings, you know that the world isn't the same as it used to be.
+Growth is expensive and requires you to have good financial partners who will help guide you through the challenges (and increased costs) of that growth.

 Let’s discuss some important points you will need to consider as you prepare to request a loan from a financial institution.
 Union Bank’s church financing area lends all over the United States, having worked with many different denominations and in cities with varying economic circumstances.
 There is always a common thread among church loans that are successfully approved: preparation.